bcgov/citz-imb-richtexteditor/README.md

 1. Install package by following the steps at [Installing the Package](#installing-the-package).
 2. Set up the package by following the steps at [Basic Setup Guide](#basic-setup-guide).
-3. Output is HTML content in string form.
+3. Output is HTML content in string form, not markdown.

 </details>